DataHaskell/dh-core/README.md

 ### Contributed packages

+A number of authors and maintainers agreed to move ownership of their repositories under the `dh-core` umbrella.
+In some cases, these packages were already published on Hackage and cannot simply disappear from there, nor can this new line of development break downstream packages.

+For this reason, contributed packages will appear as subdirectories to the main `dh-core` project, and will need to retain their original .cabal file.

+The `stack` tool can take care of multi-package projects; its `packages` stanza in the `stack.yaml` file has only its directory as a default, but can contain a list of paths to other Cabal projects; e.g. in our case it could look like:

+    packages:
+    - .
+    - analyze/
+    - datasets/

 Packages that are listed on Hackage already must be added here as distinct sub-directories.
 Once the migration is complete (PRs merged etc.), add the project to this table :